ExpediaGroup/beekeeper/README.md

 It currently supports two endpoints; one for the expired metadata (TTL) and another one for the unreferenced paths.

+It also supports different types of filtering (see filtering section).

 ### Expired metadata endpoint (`GET /metadata`)

 This endpoint will return the TTL configuration of all expired partitions that are going to be deleted (or have been deleted) in a specific table.
 If it is unpartitioned it will just show one object; the table.